-The Company allocates the fair value of the purchase consideration of the Company's acquisitions to the tangible assets, intangible assets, including in-process research and development ("IPR&D"), if any, and liabilities assumed, based on estimated fair values.
+The Company allocates the fair value of the purchase consideration of the Company's acquisitions to the tangible assets, intangible assets, and liabilities assumed, based on estimated fair values.
 The excess of the fair value of purchase consideration over the fair values of these identifiable assets and liabilities is recorded as goodwill.
 Acquisition-related expenses are recognized separately from the business combination and are expensed as incurred.
 Additionally, the Company estimates the fair value of contingent consideration included as part of the purchase price by assigning probabilities and discount factors to each of the various defined performance milestones, while using a Monte-Carlo simulation model to determine the most likely outcome for payments to be based on value of orders received.

-(q) Goodwill and Indefinite-Lived Intangible Assets
+(q) Goodwill

 Goodwill is an asset representing the future economic benefits arising from assets acquired in a business combination that are not individually identified and separately recognized.
 Goodwill is measured as the excess of the consideration transferred over the net fair value of identifiable assets acquired and liabilities assumed.
-Intangible assets with indefinite useful lives are measured at their respective fair values on the acquisition date.
-Intangible assets related to IPR&D projects are considered to be indefinite-lived until the completion or abandonment of the associated research and development ("R&D") efforts.
-If and when development is complete, the associated assets would be deemed long-lived and would then be amortized based on their respective estimated useful lives at that point in time.
-Goodwill and indefinite-lived intangibles are not amortized into results of operations but instead are evaluated for impairment.
-The Company performs the evaluation in the beginning of the fourth quarter of each year or more frequently if impairment indicators arise.
+Goodwill is evaluated for impairment in the beginning of the fourth quarter of each year or more frequently if impairment indicators arise.